 TransLink requires the development and approval of Business Cases using the Business Case Framework for certain types of major initiatives, including all expansion rapid transit projects that are led by TransLink.
 This process is used to advance development of potential major projects identified in approved regional strategies, such as in Transport 2050: 10-Year Priorities, as well as to advance other potential initiatives.

 Taking a consistent, structured, and evidenced-based approach to the planning and business casing work on potential major initiatives will help ensure that these initiatives:

-- Focus on key strategic, customer/traveller, financial, and operational objectives throughout the development, evaluation, and implementation process;
+- Focus on key strategic, customer/traveler, financial, and operational objectives throughout the development, evaluation, and implementation process;

-- Advance important benefits such as societal and economic benefits, Indigenous reconciliation, and equity, diversity, and inclusion;
+- Advance important benefits such as socio-economic and environmental benefits, Indigenous reconciliation, and equity, diversity, and inclusion;

 - Consider cost effectiveness;